CONSTRUCTION PHASE 1

 - The importation of the surcharge dirt required about 100 truckloads/day for 6 weeks.
 The source of this soil was from excavation of construction sites in the area.
 None of this material was sourced from the San Rafael Rock Quarry.

-- The building immediately adjacent to Andy’s Market, including the dry cleaners, was demolished and the debris removed along with the parking pavement immediately in front of and adjacent to that building.
+- The building immediately adjacent to the old Andy’s Market, including the dry cleaners, was demolished and the debris removed along with the parking pavement immediately in front of and adjacent to that building.